 Although the manual may be purchased separately, training and consultation is encouraged to ensure fidelity of implementation.
-Participants of Check & Connect trainings receive the printed manual, a printed training binder of supplemental materials, and access to electronic implementation forms.
+Participants of Check & Connect trainings receive the printed manual, a printed training participant guide, and access to electronic implementation forms.
 Sites may contract for custom, on-site training.
 Training is also offered at the University of Minnesota campus.
-In addition, there is now a LIVE!
-Online interactive training option for Preparation & Implementation training.
-See below for implementation training options.
+In addition, there are now Self-Paced Online training options for Preparation & Implementation and Mentor Trainings!

-As of July 1, 2015, the following bulk discount rates apply (for quantities in a single order):
+The following bulk discount rates apply for quantities in a single order:

 To order, please click on the link below.
 Prices include Fed Ex Ground shipping within the continental U.S.; additional $40 for shipping to all other locations.